What is Western

 Lowered immunity increases susceptibility to bacterial infections and autoimmune disorders for example, interstitial cystitis.
 Stress incontinence, water retention and inflamed prostate gland respond well to herbal medication.

-Find out more about a herbal consultation here.
+Find out more about what happens during a herbal consultation click here.

 A medical herbalist would not treat acute conditions for example, meningitis.
 If you are in any doubt about your health, consult your GP without delay.